muellermartin/simiki-docker/README.md

 docker run --rm -v $(PWD)/wiki:/wiki simiki g
 ```

-Note: You propably need to pass the timezone via an environment variable e.g.
+Note: You probably need to pass the timezone via an environment variable e.g.
 by adding `-e TZ=UTC`.
 This prevents an `UnknownTimeZoneError(zone)`
 exception (`pytz.exceptions.UnknownTimeZoneError: 'local'`) when
 generating the pages.